htdebeer/pandocomatic/index.md

 ### Templates

-Besides the global `settings` section, a *pandocomatic configuration file* can also contain a `templates` section.
-In the `templates` section you define the *external pandocomatic templates* you want to use when converting files with pandocomatic.
+Besides the global `settings` property, a *pandocomatic configuration file* can also contain a `templates` property.
+In the `templates` property you define the *external pandocomatic templates* you want to use when converting files with pandocomatic.
 Pandocomatic templates are discussed in detail in the [Chapter on pandocomatic templates](#pandocomatic-templates).
 The `glob` property of *external pandocomatic templates* is related to configuring pandocomatic when converting a directory.
 It tells pandocomatic which files in a directory